dhhepting/dhhepting.github.io/_works/bibtex/2008-07-MacHep1-An-Analysis-of-Interface-Quality-for-Decision-Support.md

 ---
 @inproceedings{2008-07-MacHep1,
-	Author =  "Maciag, Timothy and Hepting, Daryl H.", Title = " "An Analysis of Interface Quality for Decision Support"," Url = \"{{"/assets/works/pdf/2008-07-MacHep1.pdf" | absolute_url }}\",
+	Author =  "Maciag, Timothy and Hepting, Daryl H.", Title =  "An Analysis of Interface Quality for Decision Support", Url = \"{{"/assets/works/pdf/2008-07-MacHep1.pdf" | absolute_url }}\",
 	Editor =  "Sanchez-Marr{\`e}, M. and B{\`e}jar, J. and Comas, J. and Rizzoli, A. and Guariso, G.", Booktitle =  "iEMSs 2008: International Congress on Environmental Modelling and Software",